-Digital Asset Management is an advanced tool to store, organize and retrieve digital assets, as well as manage user rights and permissions to perform these actions.
+Digital Asset Management system is an advanced tool to store, organize and retrieve digital assets, as well as manage user rights and permissions to perform these actions.
 The tool is a must-have collaboration app that makes sure your team stays on the same page when it comes to managing the company's digital resources.

 Why choose Pics.io DAM?

 - Access to digital assets with no effort.
 Pics.io helps to find and retrieve media easily.
 Filter your searches by metadata, file descriptions, upload dates, assignees, file types, content, etc., etc.

 - Distribute materials easily within and outside the team.
 DAM works as a centralized system for digital assets, so everyone in your team will have access to media resources by default.
 (With granular team permissions, your colleagues will see only those assets and collections they’re working with.)
 Sharing materials outside the team also causes no difficulty in DAM.
 You can just share a ready-made website with your clients or partners.

 - Bridge different departments together.
 With Pics.io, your developers work side by side with designers, and the sales team knows what branding materials to use.
 Collaboration goes smoothly as DAM allows you to comment on digital assets, add revisions, and tag colleagues when needed.

 - Integrate your best tools with DAM.
 Reach the full potential of your team's toolset by connecting them to DAM.
 For example, use the Pics.io Adobe plugin to access your media library right from Photoshop or InDesign.
 By and large, you can bridge almost any tool with your media library via API.